ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-11.md

 ## Instructions
 Inside the handler, use `getValue("inputId")` (or direct DOM) and `console.log` the result to confirm the input value is being read correctly.

+## 💡 Code Hints

+**Reading input values?** You'll need to get the value from your input field and log it to see what the user typed.
+Check out the [Input/Output section in SNIPPETS.md](./SNIPPETS.md#inputoutput) for the right function.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Type something in the input field (like "Hello")